 Nontraditional Age Students

 Mount Holyoke continues to support the philosophy of its founder, Mary Lyon, who believed that a Mount Holyoke education should be available to any talented woman who could benefit from it.
 In recognition of the fact that the quest for knowledge has no age limit, Mount Holyoke College welcomes scholars who follow unconventional paths to its gates and, through The Frances Perkins Program, opens the nation's oldest women's college to students of nontraditional age who have not yet earned an undergraduate degree.
-Each year, for twenty-five admitted Frances Perkins scholars, that welcome includes a full tuition scholarship.
+Each year, for twenty-five admitted Frances Perkins scholars, that welcome comes with very generous financial support from the College.
 Applicants for a second bachelor's degree are not eligible for institutional funding and should contact the Office of Admission for more information.

 Each year approximately 90 diverse and intellectually curious women are enrolled at Mount Holyoke as Frances Perkins scholars (FPs).
 Most FPs matriculate with between thirty and sixty four transferrable credits.
 These students enhance Mount Holyoke's excellence by bringing extensive work and life experiences to campus.
 Their contributions to the academic and social climate of the College are embraced by their traditional-aged classmates as well as the College's faculty and staff.
 Together, FPs form a close-knit community, supporting one another both as scholars and as women.